Pincer Grasp Activities

 Valentines Day hole punch cards

 Today’s post is highlighting a new activity, the Valentines Hole Punch Card.
 This is a great tool to add to your Valentine’s Day occupational therapy activities, while using a hand strengthening activity with a heart theme.
+Check out our other hole punch activities to find out why this is such a powerful activity for kids.

 There has long been a debate about the validity of Valentine’s day.
 Some claim it to be a “Hallmark Holiday,” for the greeting card companies to make a quick buck.
 I would venture a guess that women like it more than men.
 Men tend to see any sort of shopping or gift giving as a chore, and this is just one more on the list.
 Women see this as another opportunity to receive something special, wrapped up in a tiny box.
 I see it as a way to break up the long winter between New Years and Easter.